pgalbavy/geneos/README.md

 This is a collection of packages and tools written in Go

-## `geneosctl` - Control your Geneos environment
+## `geneos` - Control your Geneos environment

-The `cmd/geneosctl` directory contains a standalone program to manage your local Geneos components.
+The `cmd/geneos` directory contains a standalone program to manage your local Geneos components.
 It is written to be compatible with gatewayctl/netprobectl/etc. configuration layouts and files but with a more unified approach and all options only available through command line parameters, not prompts, allowing more automation and less hands-on required.

 ## `libemail.so` drop in replacement